CurrenJ/potions-plus/notes.md

 - canSurvive() breaks if block below is not solid or if the other half is missing
 - setPlacedBy() sets the other half of the door when placed
 - playerWillDestroy (in bed, this breaks the other half if one is broken)

+- Speed of clothesline as a function of height
+- Itemstack count > 1 as result of recipe, but only 1 itemstack allowed as input
+- Dimensional recipes for clothesline!!